tidyverse/tidyverse.org/content/blog/air/index.md

 -   Air respects a line width, with a default of 80 characters.

 -   Air does not require R to run.
 Unlike styler, which is an R package, Air is written in Rust and is distributed as a pre-compiled binary for many platforms.
-This makes Air easily usable across IDEs or on CI with very little setup required.
+This makes Air easy to use across IDEs or on CI with very little setup required.

 ## How fast is "extremely fast"?

 Air is written in Rust using the formatting infrastructure provided by [Biome](https://github.com/biomejs/biome)[^2].
 This is also the same infrastructure that [Ruff](https://github.com/astral-sh/ruff), the fast Python formatter, originally forked from.
 Both of those projects are admired for their performance, and Air is no exception.

-One big goal for Air is for the "format on save" gesture to be imperceptibly fast, encouraging you to keep it on at all times.
+One goal for Air is for "format on save" to be imperceptibly fast, encouraging you to keep it on at all times.
 Benchmarking formatters is a bit hand wavy due to some having built in caching, so bear with me, but one way to proxy this performance is by formatting a large single file, for example the 800+ line [join.R](https://github.com/tidyverse/dplyr/blob/main/R/join.R) in dplyr.
 Formatting this takes[^3]:

 -   0.01 seconds with Air

 -   1 second with styler (no cache)

-So, ~100x faster for Air.
+So, ~100x faster for Air!
 If you make a few changes in the file after the first round of formatting and run the formatter again, then you get something like:

 -   0.01 seconds with Air

 -   0.5 seconds with styler (with cache)

 Half a second for styler might not sound that bad (and indeed, for a formatter written in R it's pretty good), but it's slow enough that you'll "feel" it if you try and invoke styler on every save.
+But 0.01 seconds?
+You'll never even know its running!

 The differences get even more drastic if you format entire projects.
 Formatting the ~150 R files in dplyr takes[^4]: